ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/migrating-to-beta.md

 ## Java, Node.js, and Ruby services

 We no longer support the **Java**, **Node.js**, and **Ruby** WeDeploy images.
-In order to keep expanding the compatabilty of WeDeploy, we decided to rely on the ever-expanding ecosystem of Docker to provide images for whatever app you are creating.
+In order to keep expanding the compatibilty of WeDeploy, we decided to rely on the ever-expanding ecosystem of Docker to provide images for whatever app you are creating.

 Starting today, if you want to deploy an app with Java, Ruby, or really any other technology, you can deploy with a Dockerfile and WeDeploy will build it accordingly.